Duty Free (TV series): Trivia

-The actor Frazer Hines, known for his former role in Emmerdale Farm, and television presenter Judith Chalmers made guest appearances in the series, playing themselves.
+The actor Frazer Hines, known for his former role in Emmerdale Farm as Joe Sugden, and television presenter Judith Chalmers made guest appearances in the series, playing themselves.
 The former was a hotel guest who tried to seduce Amy Pearce; the latter was filming an episode of Wish You Were Here...? from the hotel and interviewed the two couples.

 It set viewing records for a sitcom at the time, regularly topping the UK TV ratings, and was nominated for a BAFTA for Best Comedy Series in 1986 alongside Only Fools and Horses, Yes, Prime Minister, 'Allo 'Allo!, Ever Decreasing Circles, and lost out to the winner, Just Good Friends.

 In May 2015, both Gwen Taylor and Keith Barron played a couple again in an episode of the daytime soap opera Doctors.

 Last of the Duty Free - Play

 Last of the Duty Free by Eric Chappell and Jean Warr is a theatrical sequel to the TV series.
 The scene is many years later in which, as before, deceptions, misunderstandings and preposterous situations abound.
 Gwen Taylor, Keith Barron and Neil Stacy returned to their previous roles when the play opened at The Royal Theatre, Windsor in April 2014.

 On tour, the play's title was shortened to Duty Free.